krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     LOCAL_MATHJAX = True
     LOCAL_ACE_EDITOR = True

-Because we use [React](http://facebook.github.io/react/)––and JSX in particular––we have an extra build step, which is entirely automated through NPM.
-Look at the [README](https://github.com/codalab/codalab-worksheets/tree/develop/codalab/apps/web/README.md) for specifics, but concisely, you should install Node.js for your system and then do the following:
+Because we use LESS and [React](http://facebook.github.io/react/)––and JSX in particular––we have an extra build step, which is entirely automated through NPM.
+Look at the [README](https://github.com/codalab/codalab-worksheets/tree/develop/codalab/apps/web/README.md) for specifics, but concisely, you should install Node.js for your system and then do the following (it will compile JSX into JS and LESS into CSS):

     cd $HOME/codalab-worksheets/codalab/apps/web
-    npm run jsx
+    npm run build

 Start the web server: